kushaldas/pym/docs/classes.rst

 ===============================

 Do you remember the `with` statement from the `files` chapter?
-Where we used a context manager to make sure that the file is closed after we are done?
-The same style is used in many places where we want the resources to be cleaned up after the work is done; sometimes we want to call some extra functions when we are done.
+Where we used a context manager to make sure that the file is closed after we are done.
+The same style is used in many places, where we want the resources to be cleaned up after the work is done; sometimes we want to call some extra functions when we are done.
 We can write our own context manager in our classes using `__enter__` and `__exit__` methods.